emivcleave/cse15l-lab-reports/lab-report-2.md

 ## Part 3
 The most notable things I learned were setting up the web server and actually using the terminal to use JUnit.
+I also learned that I'm not as inept as I maybe thought I was when it comes to understanding code, I just actually have to look at it closely and read every line.